trinq/trinq.github.io/_posts/2016-06-10-how-to-download-or-use-this-theme.md

 ---
 layout: post
-title: "Here is How to Download/Use This Theme"
+title: "setup WLAN on FreeBSD"
 comments: true
 description: "Here is How to Download/Use This Theme"
 keywords: "dummy content"